NicolasArayaB/photo-feed/README.md

 This is my very first project in 4Geeks Academy.

-This is thought to practice my beginner HTML/CSS skills.
+This was thought to practice my beginner HTML/CSS skills.
 On this project will be exercising the following concepts:

 Reusing CSS classes.
 Display and Position CSS Rules.